 Named as one of the “75 Most Influential People of the 21st Century” by Esquire, Maeda draws on his diverse background as an MIT-trained engineer, award-winning designer, and executive leader to bring people and ideas together at scale.
 He is the author of several celebrated books, including The Laws of Simplicity and Redesigning Leadership and How to Speak Machine published on November 2019.
 He has appeared as a speaker all over the world, from Davos to Beijing to São Paulo to New York, and his talks for TED have received millions of views.

 Paola Antonelli is Senior Curator of Architecture & Design at The Museum of Modern Art, as well as MoMA’s founding Director of Research & Development.
 Her goal is to promote design’s understanding, until its positive influence on the world is universally acknowledged.
 Her work investigates design’s impact on everyday experience, often including overlooked objects and practices, and combining design, architecture, art, science and technology.

 She has curated shows, written books, lectured worldwide, and taught in several schools, including Harvard and UCLA.
-Following the XXII Triennale di Milano––her 2019 Broken Nature, devoted to the idea of restorative design––she is working on Material Ecology, a show on the work of architect Neri Oxman that will open at MoMA in February 2020; on several new sessions of her MoMA R&D Salons; and on two books–– a collection of essays on contemporary design and Design Bites, a book about foods from all over the world as examples of design.
+Following the XXII Triennale di Milano––her 2019 Broken Nature, devoted to the idea of restorative design––Material Ecology, a show on the work of architect Neri Oxman that opened at MoMA on February 2020; on several new sessions of her MoMA R&D Salons; and on two books–– a collection of essays on contemporary design and Design Bites, a book about foods from all over the world as examples of design.